A Day Trip from Fukuoka: A Yanagawa River Cruise & Unagi Restaurants

 Most of the restaurants below have hundreds of years of history in preparing unagi in a variety of ways.
-A few also have terrific ambiance with tatami mat floors and scenic views of the riverbank to enjoy while you dine.
+A few also have a terrific ambiance with tatami mat floors and scenic views of the riverbank to enjoy while you dine.
 The lines at some of these restaurants can get really long, so if you’re pressed for time you can always hop over to another restaurant!

 After lunch, consider stopping by some of the local gift shops to get some souvenirs or a drink before leaving Yanagawa.
 You’ll find many of the gift shops at the exit of the punting cruise.
-Inside the shops, there are a number of specialty local items including straw crafts and textile goods like tenugui hand towels.
+Inside the shops, there are a number of specialty local items including straw crafts and textile goods like tenugui towels.
 There are also food-related souvenirs such as onigiri (Japanese rice ball) with eel, fried eel crackers, shrimp crackers, and mochi.